Serve to Learn Frequently Asked Questions

 Will there be WIFI available at my host site?

 WiFi will not be available at your host site.
-It is recommended that volunteers buy a sim card upon arrival at the airport.
+It is recommended that volunteers buy a SIM card upon arrival at the airport.
 Orange and Vodafone stores are available.

 How do we get around while at our sites?